aditilonhari/Java-Programming---Solving-Problems-with-Software-/README.md

 VERSION or DATE: v1, 05/14/2016 AUTHOR: Aditi

 PROJECT DESCRIPTION: Multiple sub-projects implemented to learn and implement problem solving techniques in Java.
+    a) batchInversions - creating new images that are photographic negatives (or inverted images) of selected images.
-    a) findAllGenes - finds and prints a gene in a strand of DNA.
+    b) findAllGenes - finds and prints a gene in a strand of DNA.
-    b) findWebLinks - reads from a file at URL location and prints each URL on the page that is a link to youtube.com.
+    c) findWebLinks - reads from a file at URL location and prints each URL on the page that is a link to youtube.com.
+    d) grayScaleConvertor - processes images, and creates new images that are grayscale versions of each image.

 LEARNINGS FROM PROJECT:
 1. Edit, compile, and run a Java program;